dpohanlon/Huffman/README.md

 Huffman
 =======

-Huffman coding example in Haskell.
+A pretty useless Huffman coding example in Haskell.

+It doesn't use a tree.

+I forget why.